Do I Belong is a question that hums beneath the surface for many of us:

 You think, If I could just change this, then I’d belong but the truth is:

 Belonging doesn’t come from perfection.
 It comes from presence.
-From showing up as your full self: the parts that are often unpolished or uncertain.
+Not the version of you that’s composed, capable, or has the right words, from showing up as your full self: the parts that are often unpolished or still in progress.

 And the truth is always more stable & grounded than a fabricated self.